 Instructions

-- Then, add the Peanut's Bake Shop cookie mix, pumpkin puree, water, oil and pumpkin pie spice to the bowl.
+- Then, add the cookie mix, pumpkin puree, water, oil and pumpkin pie spice to the bowl.
+Note: For more traditional looking cookies like the ones shown in these recipe photos, only add 2 Tbsp. of pumpkin puree.
+For super soft, almost cake-like cookies, add a total of 1/4 cup of pumpkin puree.
 Stir thoroughly for a good minute or two to combine.
-Note: If your pumpkin puree is on the thicker side, you may want to add an additional teaspoon or two of water.
-However, the goal is to have just enough moisture to combine all the ingredients.
+One more note: If your pumpkin puree is on the thicker side, you may want to add an additional teaspoon or two of water.

 - Form the cookie dough into 12 equal-sized mounds on your baking sheet(s) and bake in your pre-heated oven for 13 - 14 minutes or until they're matte rather than shiny.
 It's definitely better to slightly under bake than over bake.